joshbegley/nyt-latest/README.md

 `California regulators are being advised to approve Pacific Gas & Electric's plan for getting out of bankruptcy with new controls designed to prevent a recurrence of the utility's past bad behavior that has resulted in deadly wildfires, infuriating blackouts and high electricity rates.`\
 https://nytimes.com/aponline/2020/04/20/business/bc-us-california-wildfires-utility.html?searchResultPosition=7

-**Panama Posts Nearly 200 New Coronavirus Cases: Health Ministry**\
+**Panama Posts Nearly 200 New Coronavirus Cases, Extends Flights Ban**\
-`Panama registered 191 new cases of the coronavirus on Monday, bringing the country's total to 4,658 cases, the health ministry said.`\
+`Panama registered 191 new cases of the coronavirus on Monday, bringing the country's total to 4,658 cases, the Health Ministry said.`\
 https://nytimes.com/reuters/2020/04/20/world/americas/20reuters-health-coronavirus-panama.html?searchResultPosition=8

 **Indebted Virgin Australia Goes Into Voluntary Administration**\